(510) 545-6515 — Free Consultation

 Civil Compromise (PC 1377-1378)

 The single most powerful tool in vandalism defense.
 Compensate the victim, and the court can dismiss the case entirely.
-We handle the conversation with the victim on your behalf.
+I handle the conversation with the victim on your behalf.

 Mistaken Identity